 - COMP 1011 and COMP 2833 should be the last courses in CSC.

 Prior to declaring CSC, please contact the department.

 *BCIT courses and programs may change without notice.

 100% of CSC students who completed the graduation surveys report that they are working full-time.

 The Computer Systems Certificate, CSC parallels the first year of the Full-time Computer Systems Technology Diploma.

-CSC was developed and is maintained by Kevin Cudihee, Program Head for BCIT Computing Part-time Studies and Industry Training.
+CSC was developed and is maintained by Kevin Cudihee, Program Head of BCIT Computing Flexible Learning and Industry Training.

-BCIT Computing Part-time Studies “COMP” courses are delivered by subject matter experts who work in the field.
+BCIT Computing Flexible Learning “COMP” courses are delivered by subject matter experts who work in the field.